CI/CD, DevOps, Kafka, Flink, Testing, Deployment

 Unit tests should cover business logic in isolation.
 For Kafka Streams applications, frameworks like Kafka Streams Test Utils provide a TopologyTestDriver that allows testing stream processing logic without running a full Kafka cluster.
 Similarly, Flink provides testing harnesses for validating operator behavior.

 Integration tests verify that components work together correctly.
 These tests should use embedded Kafka clusters (like the one provided by Testcontainers) to validate actual message production, consumption, and processing.
+With Kafka 4.0+ running in KRaft mode (ZooKeeper-free), test environments are faster to start and simpler to configure, making integration testing more efficient.
+For details on KRaft, see Understanding KRaft Mode in Kafka.
 For example:

 Contract testing ensures compatibility between producers and consumers.
 Schema registries play a crucial role here.
 By validating schemas against a registry during CI builds, teams can catch breaking changes before they reach production.
-Governance platforms can automate schema validation and compatibility checks as part of the CI pipeline, preventing incompatible schema changes from being deployed.
+Modern tools like Confluent Schema Registry's Maven/Gradle plugins, or AWS Glue Schema Registry's validation APIs, can automate schema validation and compatibility checks as part of the CI pipeline.
+Additionally, tools like Schemathesis can generate contract tests automatically from OpenAPI/AsyncAPI specifications, preventing incompatible schema changes from being deployed.

 Managing State and Schema Evolution